Surajghevade7021/db_local/90_Day_Ultimate_DataEngineer_Roadmap.md

 ```

 #### The Gap Matrix:
-1. **PySpark & Spark Internals (1/5 → 4.5/5)**: Ratan has minimal Spark experience.
+1. **PySpark & Spark Internals (1/5 → 4.5/5)**: suraj has minimal Spark experience.
 Mid-level JDs at Tiger/Tredence assume deep familiarity with Spark's execution engine, query optimizations (broadcast joins, caching, AQE), and partition tuning.
-2. **Orchestration with Airflow (0/5 → 4/5)**: Re-running scripts manually or via local crontabs does not scale.
-Ratan needs to speak managed orchestration (Cloud Composer/Airflow DAGs, TaskFlow API, sensors, and alerting).
+2. **Orchestration with Airflow (0/5 → 4/5)**: Re-running scripts manually or via local crontabs does not scale. suraj needs to speak managed orchestration (Cloud Composer/Airflow DAGs, TaskFlow API, sensors, and alerting).
 3. **Python OOP & Production Practices (2/5 → 4/5)**: Scripting in Python is easy; writing modular, class-based, testable (`pytest`) ETL code with configuration management (YAML/dotenv) is what FAANG and product engineering teams look for.
-4. **Cloud Infrastructure (GCP & BigQuery, 2.5/5 → 4.5/5)**: Ratan knows BigQuery basics but needs to master advanced BigQuery storage optimization (partitioning, clustering, slot budget, cost control).
+4. **Cloud Infrastructure (GCP & BigQuery, 2.5/5 → 4.5/5)**: suraj knows BigQuery basics but needs to master advanced BigQuery storage optimization (partitioning, clustering, slot budget, cost control).
-5. **Data System Design (1/5 → 4/5)**: Ratan has built pipelines but cannot yet drive a 45-minute architectural interview discussing distributed state, storage-compute separation, and micro-batching.
+5. **Data System Design (1/5 → 4/5)**: suraj has built pipelines but cannot yet drive a 45-minute architectural interview discussing distributed state, storage-compute separation, and micro-batching.

 ### 1.3 Hidden Risks
-* **The DSA Rabbit Hole**: Ratan's DSA is 1/5.
+* **The DSA Rabbit Hole**: suraj's DSA is 1/5.
 He might feel tempted to spend 2 hours a day on LeetCode Medium/Hard. **This is a low-ROI trap.** Data engineering roles at Tiger Analytics, Fractal, and Tredence do not test heavy graph algorithms or dynamic programming.
 They test advanced SQL, Spark DataFrame API, and Python data structure manipulations.
 Keep DSA limited to simple array, string, and hashing operations (LeetCode Easy).
 * **Tutorial Hell**: Watching tutorials without building leads to failure in live coding rounds.
 The roadmap must enforce a "Build-First" approach.
-* **Negotiation Anchor Trap**: Recruiters will try to anchor Ratan's new offer to his current 6.2 LPA salary.
-Ratan must anchor on his scale metrics (154GB migration, 1Cr+ activities) and the market rate for the role.
+* **Negotiation Anchor Trap**: Recruiters will try to anchor suraj's new offer to his current 6.2 LPA salary. suraj must anchor on his scale metrics (154GB migration, 1Cr+ activities) and the market rate for the role.

 ### 1.4 Market Valuation (India, 2026)
 * **Market Readiness Score (Current)**: **3.5/10** (Will pass SQL, but fail Spark/Airflow/System Design coding rounds).